Enhancing Student Learning Report

 Before completing the Enhancing Student Learning Report, district staff should review the following documents:

-The criteria guide the Annual Review team’s focus when they read and discuss each Enhancing Student Learning Report or Interim Progress Report.
+The criteria guide the annual review team’s focus as they read and discuss each Enhancing Student Learning Report or interim progress report.
 District teams are encouraged to review the criteria before writing their report to ensure they include the required information.
 The report criteria prompts what should be included when district teams analyze and interpret data and evidence, and explain their approach to continuous improvement.

 Below are document resources available to support district teams in their processes to analyze, interpret, reflect, and adjust: